mozilla-platform-ops/snakepit_puppet/README.md

 ### nfs mounts

-Snakpit (the scheduler) only gives jobs access to their jobs directory, user directory, and group directory.
+Snakepit (the scheduler, https://github.com/mozilla/snakepit) only gives jobs access to their jobs directory, user directory, and group directory.

 Slurm doesn't do any access control.
 If the slurm unix user can write to a directory, every job will be able to write to it.